qlik-oss/core-document-synchronization/README.md

 broker called [RabbitMQ](https://www.rabbitmq.com/).
 When a document is updated e.g. data has been reloaded or new documents were created, events will be placed in a queue that both instances are subscribing to.

+Further details on configuration of `RabbitMQ` and synchronization of documents can be found [here](https://ca.qliktive.com/docs/master/docs/services/qix-engine/doc-synchronization/).

 ## Prerequisites

 To be able to run this example you will need to have [Minikube](https://github.com/kubernetes/minikube) or equivalent, and `Kubernetes` installed locally.